Code-Institute-Submissions/adriatic-e-bikes/README.md

 # Testing

-Validated my HTML and CSS code was no error found.
+W3C Mark-up Validation and W3C CSS Validation was used to check the validity of the website.
+Errors were spotted and fixed.

 I was testing the site with Chrome developer tools on my desktop PC, and with Samsung Galaxy A50, Samsung Galaxy Tab A6, iPhone SE and with multiple browsers (Safari, Chrome, Firefox, Internet Explorer) to make sure compatibility and responsiveness are working.